 As of now, the new normal has gone virtual, which is great for me as I spend most of my time working online.
 Most people, however, miss seeing other people in person.
 We are, after all, social creatures.
 When the government announced social restrictions to avoid our health services being overburdened, it seemed surreal.

 Can this really be happening?
-Planes stop flying, borders closed to non-essential travel, most stores and businesses closed, schools closed – everyone told to stay home and wash your hands.
+Planes stop flying, borders closed to non-essential travel, most stores and businesses closed, and schools closed – everyone is told to stay home and wash their hands.

-When you do need to venture out, then a six-foot (or two metre) social distance rule is the order of the day.
+When you do need to venture out, then a six-foot (or two-meter) social distance rule is the order of the day.
 Suddenly, going grocery shopping is a big and somewhat scary deal.
 The threat of getting the virus creates a run-back-home state of mind.

 It’s one thing to carefully look both ways before crossing the road, but where do you look when there is an invisible danger?